nextflow-io/website/README.md

 </details>

+Note that `make build` / `npm run build` fetch the Nextflow repo and build the docs automatically.
+When running `make dev` / `npm run dev` this doesn't happen, so the docs will not be visible.

 ## Code formatting

 Code syntax is enforced using [Prettier](https://prettier.io/).
 You can use a plugin in your code editor to run this automatically on save and it also runs as a CI check on push and pull-requests.